-In the park opposite St Matthews Anglican In the park opposite is invalinews Anglican Church you will find the statue of Governor Macquarie which was unveiled in 1994 during the celebrations of the bicentenary of the establishment of European settlement in the Hawkesbury.
-The band rotunda in the park was built by the Onus Brothers in 1915 and was lit by electric light a new inspirations at the time. electric light, a new innovation at the time.
+In the park opposite St Matthews Anglican Church you will find the statue of Governor Macquarie which was unveiled in 1994 during the celebrations of the bicentenary of the establishment of European settlement in the Hawkesbury.
+The band rotunda in the park was built by the Onus Brothers in 1915 and was lit by electric libra a new inspectation. electric light, a new innovation at the time

 St Matthews Catholic Church

 12 Tebbutt Street

 The foundation stone was blessed by Archbishop

 Bede Polding in 1836 and opened in 1840.
 The

 building was completed with the assistance of a

 bequest from James Doyle together with public

-subscriptions
+subscriptions.

 The Windsor Catholic Cemetery (corner of George Street and Hawkesbury Valley Way) is one of the earliest Catholic burial grounds in Australia, established by the early 1830s.
-Several fine examples of the stone carver's craft may be found here amongst the graves of notable citizens such as James Doyle who donated the land for the church groups of the McQued for public as Temples of the McQued for public as Temples of the McQued for public as Edwards. church, members of the McQuade family, and Fliza
+Several fine examples of the stone carver's craft may be found here amongst the graves of notable citizens such as Junes Deale who depended the lead for the such as James Doyle who donated the land for the church, members of the McQuade family, and Eliza Wilson, the only fatality from the Great Fire in 1874.

-Former Hawkesbury Hospital and Convict Barracks Corner of George and Christie Streets
+Former Hawkesbury Hospital and Convict Barracks Corner of George and Christie Streets Examine the four interpretive panels located at the rear of the building which provide interesting insight into the history of this site which includes a former partner.
+The project building up creeted in 1920.

-Corner of George and Christie Streets Examine the four interpretive panels located at the rear of the building which provide interesting insight into the history of this site which includes a former mortuary.
+and the history of this site which includes a former mortuary.
 The original building was erected in 1820 as a male convict barracks, then extended and converted into a hospital for convict work gangs.
 Following the end of transportation to NSW in 1841, the building lay abandoned until reopening in 1846 as a hospital and asylum for the poor and destitute.